Wong and Atomic Energy Agency chief to discuss nuclear subs deal

-Australian Foreign Minister Penny Wong says the government is committed to the “highest” nuclear non-proliferation standards when it comes to securing new nuclear submarines.
+Australia’s plans for nuclear submarines will again be in the spotlight when Foreign Minister Penny Wong meets International Atomic Energy Agency chief Rafael Grossi.

-Her comments come ahead of her visit with the head of the International Atomic Energy Agency on Monday.
+The meeting comes after Prime Minister Anthony Albanese calmed ruffled feathers in Paris, repairing relations with French President Emmanuel Macron after Scott Morrison ditched plans to buy French-made submarines earlier this year.

-Part of the talks between Senator Wong and Rafael Grossi will focus on Australia’s approach to acquiring the non-nuclear armed but nuclear-powered submarines.
+Senator Wong said part of the talks on Monday would focus on Australia’s approach to acquiring the non-nuclear armed, but nuclear-powered submarines.

 “We are committed to the highest possible non-proliferation standard,” she said on Sunday.